dzekuza/TG/README.md

 For issues and questions:
 - Check the existing issues
 - Create a new issue with detailed description
 - Include error logs and steps to reproduce

+Last updated: 2024-06-28